julianwa/iree/docs/website/docs/blog/2021-10-cuda-backend.md

 # CUDA Backend in IREE

 Historically IREE only supported CPU and SPIR-V backend.
 In February 2021 IREE started adding a CUDA backend to its toolchain.
+This allowed us to evaluate how easy it is to add a new target to IREE.

 ## Bring up